Chart Color Schemes

 Karalee - Barellan Point ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Notably, German (6.3%) and Dutch (1.9%) ancestry is overrepresented in Karalee-Barellan Point compared to the regional averages of 6.4% and 1.3%, respectively, while Welsh ancestry (0.8%) is also slightly higher than the regional average of 0.6%.
+Notably, German (6.3%) and Dutch (1.9%) groups had higher representation in Karalee-Barellan Point compared to regional averages of 6.4% and 1.3%, respectively.
+Welsh ancestry was also slightly overrepresented at 0.8%.

 Frequently Asked Questions - Diversity